LetterBuddy/LetterBuddy-front/README.md

 ## Existing users examples:
 ### Adult
-- User Name: string
+- User Name: sharon
-- Password: string1234
+- Password: sharon1234
-- child account with a handwriting submission to view: erez

-### Child
+### Children
-- User Name: string3
+- User Name: child1 or child2, or child3 (all of which have the same password)
-- Password: string1234
+- Password: child1234

-## How to run the tests on terminal:
+## How to run the tests on the terminal:
 ### E2E tests:
 1. The server and frontend should be running.
 2.